First-Time Home Buyer Programs in New York article content

 New York City / NYC Metro

 NYC HomeFirst (HPD): HomeFirst provides income-based, forgivable down payment assistance for buyers in the five boroughs.
-Official HPD/ACCESS NYC details show a maximum HomeFirst loan of up to $100,000 (20% of purchase price or $100,000, whichever is less) and income limits keyed to 120% AMI.
-See the HPD HomeFirst page for exact income bands and occupancy/forgiveness conditions.
+Official HPD/ACCESS NYC details show a maximum HomeFirst loan of up to $100,000 (20% of purchase price or $100,000, whichever is less) with income limits keyed to 120% AMI in current HPD materials.
+See HPD for exact income bands, occupancy, and forgiveness conditions.
 (HomeFirst details).

 Buffalo / Erie County

 Local nonprofit and city-administered programs often offer deferred loans or conditional grants.
-For example, Buffalo program listings and partner providers commonly show assistance in the range of roughly $5,000–$10,000 for down payment/closing-cost help, with some provider-specific packages up to $9,000 or more; sales-price caps may apply to city programs.
-Confirm with City of Buffalo partners.
+Examples in official Buffalo materials show assistance commonly in the range of roughly $5,000–$10,000 for down payment and closing-cost help, with some provider-specific packages up to about $9,000 or more.
+Confirm current amounts with City of Buffalo partners.
 (City of Buffalo program guide).

 Rochester / Monroe County

-City of Rochester Home Purchase Assistance Program (HPAP) offers grants for eligible first-time buyers (example: official Rochester HPAP page lists grants up to $8,000 for closing/down payment assistance).
-County-level first-time buyer grants also exist in suburban Monroe County and other local partner programs — check municipal pages.
+The City of Rochester Home Purchase Assistance Program (HPAP) provides grants for eligible first-time buyers; recent city materials list grants up to $8,000 for closing/down payment assistance.
+County and nonprofit partner programs may offer additional options.
 (Rochester HPAP).

 Additional Information: